 And so the gluten free challenge continues.
 This challenge entailed trying to make one of my favourite ever cakes without it having a dry, sandy texture, which baking with rice flour based gluten free flour can often do.
 I've cooked this cake many time before and I'm heavily indebted to Nigel Slater from Kitchen Diaries, a recipe I've tweaked once or twice but not to this extent.

 The kind people at Hillfarm Rapeseed Oil recently sent me a bottle of their golden, cold pressed extra virgin rapeseed oil.
 I'm not sure if they will be surprised to hear that I used a glug of their oil in a cake rather than a savoury dish, but oils are often used to add moistness to bakes and in this instance, it made perfect sense.
 Not only did it moisten, it also added a touch of its golden colour and a slight nutty taste to complement the walnuts.
-It has been a fabulously versatile oil that I've used mainly for pan roasts but a drop in a cake - genius!
+It has been a fabulously versatile oil that I've used mainly for pan roasts.

 This recipe and quantities can be made with normal flour and the oil can be replaced with olive, vegetable or sunflower oil.